 How to customize MailTo for Multiple Recipients, Subject and Body in HTML codes with samples

-You can use MailTo in your HTML documents to support customized automatic emails from your web site.
+HTML developers can use MailTo in your HTML documents to support customized automatic emails from your web site.
+This HTML tutorial shows how to build HTML links to open email client applications automatically with predefined recepients and subject and body content.

 By using the MailTo in your href links in HTML files, you can manage multiple recipients in a semicolons seperated format.